Two recent polls from Gallup indicate a drop in consumer confidence.

 Gallup’s U.S. Economic Confidence Index – based on a daily telephone poll of approximately 1,500 adults – has been decreasing since the end of September.
 The index, which peaked at -1 in late May and hovered around -13 during the summer, dipped to -35 in early October.

-The index is based on responses of two questions.
+The index is based on responses to two questions.
 The first asks respondents to rate current economic conditions and the second question is whether the economy is getting better or worse.
 From the two, Gallup determines an index value that ranges between +100 and -100, the former being the maximum consumer confidence and the latter being the lowest.

 Since polling began in 2008, the index value has been confined to ranges below zero.
 Confidence peaked at the start of the summer this year, with the negative value being in the single digits for several weeks.
 In September, however, confidence began to slip.
 During the first week of October, the index dropped 12 points from the prior week.
 This marked the biggest dip since Lehman Brothers filed for bankruptcy in September 2008.
-Possible explanations are a ripple effect of the government shutdown, or concern over the debt ceiling deadline.
+Possible explanations are a ripple effect of the government shutdown or concern over the debt ceiling deadline.

 Spending is down